jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   ### Vozkhol
   _The fluff for this Dynasty is that they are all brain-linked into something akin to a hive-mind, dominated by their Overlord._
-  - **\[Ability] Neurosingularity:** This unit's Reanimation Protocol rolls can be modified by up to +2 or -1 (instead of the usual +1 or -1).
+  - **\[Ability] Neural Singularity:** This unit's Reanimation Protocol rolls can be modified by up to +2 or -1 (instead of the usual +1 or -1).
 In addition, models in this unit receive a +1 bonus to their Reassembly rolls.
   - **\[Stratagem] Name:** ?
   - **\[Relic] Name:** ?
-  - **\[Warlord Trait] Name:** ?
+  - **\[Warlord Trait] Name:** ? (neuromancer)
   - **\[Favoured Command Protocols]:** **Assist Reanimation**, **Concentrate Fire**

-  ### Unused
+ ### IDEAS
-  - Augment Precision (melee hit)
-  - Disable Force Limiters (melee wound)
-  - Enhance Multitasking (never flat-footed)
+ - Extra range

 ## Command Protocols

-  ### 1. Ranged to-Wound Advantage (ex Analyse Weaknesses)
+  ### 1. Zero-in
-  Each time a model affected by this protocol makes a ranged attack against a target within 12", the wound roll gains Advantage.
+  Each time a model affected by this protocol makes a ranged attack against a target within 12", the hit roll gains Advantage.

   ### 2. Assist Reanimation
   (something about reanimation protocols)

-  ### 3. Augment Precision
+  ### 3. Calculate Weakpoint
-  Each time a model affected by this protocol makes a melee attack while not being in Defensive stance, the hit roll gains Advantage.
+  Each time a model affected by this protocol makes a melee attack while not being in Defensive stance, the wound roll gains Advantage.

   ### 4. Calibrate